Geeksltd/Pangolin/create-project.md

-For existing Sanity projects, all of above key-value pairs set to default values when converting by Sanity to Pangolin application.
+For existing Sanity projects, app.config added to project automatically and key-value pairs set to default value when converting by Sanity to Pangolin application.